mohammad-rowshan/mohammad-rowshan.github.io/_pages/about.md

 ---

-Mohammad Rowshan is an Engineering Early-Career Academic Fellow in the School of Electrical Engineering and Telecommunications at UNSW Sydney.
+Mohammad Rowshan is an Engineering Early-Career Academic Fellow in the School of Electrical Engineering and Telecommunications at the University of New South Wales (UNSW), Sydney.

 ---